Technology

 Fraud detection and risk management

-Real-time transaction monitoring catches suspicious patterns that humans would miss, with 90% of financial institutions using AI to expedite fraud investigations.
-AI-powered fraud systems analyze thousands of data points per transaction in milliseconds.
+Real-time transaction monitoring catches suspicious patterns that humans would miss.
+90% of financial institutions use AI to expedite fraud investigations.

-Deepfake-related fraud attempts have surged 2,137% over the past three years, according to industry reports.
+Deepfake-related fraud attempts have surged 2,137% over the past three years.
 AI is the only practical defense at that scale.

 Personalized customer experiences and recommendations